 - Additional evidence showed that the fluted points discovered during the excavation are similar to the points found at the Indian Creek and Mill Iron sites in Montana – this tells of a shared technology and potential trade routes.

-- Whatever the reason from 4500 until the 1800-century the site was used more frequently.
+- Whatever the reason from 4,500 until the 18th century the site was used more frequently.

-For more information and/or would like to request a site visit please contact,
+For more information and to request a site visit contact: